kfarjam90/farjam_atumation/Home_Assignment_second/URL_shortener/readme.md

 ## Testing

+Swagger UI documentation is available at /swagger, where you can explore and interact with the API endpoints

+or

 Use tools like Postman to send requests to the API endpoints and verify the responses.

 1. **To test the `/shorten` endpoint:**